bazelbuild/proposals/designs/2018-11-09-config-setting-chaining.md

 1. Putting the logic in Starlark makes it easy for users to understand it, fork it for project-specific needs, and contribute patches.
-Logic in Bazel core is a huge barrier to wide participation.
+Logic in Bazel core is a huge barrier to wide community participation.

 1. This proposal doesn't complicate `select` *at all* for users who don't need these features.

-1. Keeping the core logic simple helps preserve efficiency guarantees.
-Even the current logic has contributed to Bazel freezes and OOMs under rogue `select`s.
+1. Keeping the core logic simple helps maintain efficiency guarantees.
+Even the current logic has contributed to Bazel freezes and OOMs with rogue `select`s (which thankfully have since been bug-fixed).
 More powerful models make it harder to reign these corner cases in.

 ## Followups